vcristian1/colibri/README.md

 <div class="text-center">
 </div>

-Welcome to React Fit!
-This project is a web application built using Typescript, React.js, Vite.js, & Vercel.
-The Framer Motion, React-Hook-Form, and React-Anchor-Link npm dependencies were also used to complete this project.
-Members and prospects can learn more about EvoGym's Benefits and Classes from visiting the website.
-If prospects would like to receive additional information, they can fill out the contact form on the bottom.
+This project is a web app for Colibri, a construction services company in Chicago, and was built using Typescript, React.js, Vite.js, & Vercel.
+The Framer Motion, React-Hook-Form, and React-Anchor-Link packages were also used to complete this project.
+Potential clients can learn more about Colibri's Services, Benefits, Past Projects, and Background.
+If a potential client would like to schedule a free estimate, they can fill out the contact form on the bottom.
 <br>
 <br>